 But, I’ve allowed myself to get off-topic.
 The NGDV looks like the car version of the Super Guppy4.
 The styling is same same but different: where the LLV was boxy, the NGDV is trapezoidy.
 The NGDV nods as it passes; it’s not un-friendly but it’s got a job to do.
 Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of

-.
+their appointed rounds.
 The NGDV knows what it is, and isn’t trying be anything else.

 And I love it.